BigBendNP/NightSkyQuality/README.md

-# Visualizing changes in night sky quality in Big Bend National Park
+# Tracking night sky changes in Big Bend National Park
 This repository contains a collection of scripts for calculating all-sky average light pollution from satellite data and visualizing changes in night-time sky quality over time.
 It was created to understand the effects of nearby and faraway light sources on Big Bend National Park's sky quality, using open-source tools.

 To see the data visualization from 2012 to 2019, click [here](https://bigbendnp.github.io/NightSkyQuality/pages/NightSkyViz.html).
 To learn more about the methodology, read on.